hakeemsalman/awesome-cheatsheet/chrome extension/README.md

 ## Declare the content script

-- Extensions can run scripts that read and modify the content of a page.
-These are called content scripts.
-They live in an isolated world, meaning they can make changes to their JavaScript environment without conflicting with their host page or other extensions' content scripts.
+- **content scripts**: Extension can run the **scripts** that read and modify the content of a page.
+- They live in an isolated world, meaning they can make changes to their JavaScript environment without conflicting with their host page or other extensions' content scripts.
 - Add the following code to the `manifest.json` to register a content script called `content.js`.

 ```js